Ted and Mary Rosenzweig, Owners

 Turnagain Brewing is the inevitable result of gumption, opportunity, and a lifetime of passionate homebrewing.
 Progenitors Ted and Mary Rosenzweig met in Baltimore in 1987, where they respectively studied biology at Johns Hopkins and Goucher College.
 Mary learned how to brew from her lab mates in 1989 while working as a microbiologist at University of Colorado, where Ted studied medicine.
 Ted shared the joy, and the hook sunk deep.
 They brewed their way through the ‘90’s in Denver and in Phoenix, always looking for ways to brew (and not brew) with ingredients found in the ambient ecosystem.
 Sage, cilantro, mesquite and spruce variously represent early failures…and successes.
 In 1998, something wonderful happened.
 They found an opportunity to live in the greatest place on earth, the place they truly wanted to be.
 Alaska!

-Ted took a job as a general surgeon at the Alaska Native Medical Center in Anchorage, where he has been practicing for 20 years.
+Ted took a job as a general surgeon at the Alaska Native Medical Center in Anchorage, where he has been practicing for more than 20 years.
 They joined the local homebrew club and felt the swell of passion, talent, and can-do spirit endemic in the Anchorage brewing scene.
 Minds were expanded when the wide world of beer style was unfurled during a rigorous Beer Judge Certification course, and Ted became an active, certified judge.
 They toured Belgium and sampled the wisdom gleaned from a millennia of monastic brewing.
 They also sampled a great deal of chocolate.
 Ted took a crash course in brewing science at UC Davis.
 Brewing frequency ramped-up.
 They started competing and they started winning.
 A lot.
 Ted was named homebrewer of the year in 2016.

 Brewing well was never the only objective, however.
 Brewing right was always important.
 That means brewing the best with what you have, wasting nothing, and leaving the trail as you found it.
 So, they brewed with things growing in the forest around their house, such as highbush cranberry, blueberry, raspberry, currant, potato and rhubarb.
 When the sour and Belgian beer bug bit (and it bit really hard!), they aged beers on alder wood and soured beers with microflora borne on Chugach breezes.
 Hops do not grow in Alaska, but wheat does.
 So, unmalted Alaskan wheat appeared in ALL their beers.

 Science never leaves the scientist.
 After getting serious about sharing their brewing passion large-scale, they embarked upon a two-year experiment.
-The twelve styles they loved most were brewed repeatedly and critiqued by a panel of blinded judges after each cycle.
+The twelve styles they loved most were brewed repeatedly and critiqued by panels of blinded judges after each cycle.
 Ingredients and techniques were meticulously controlled, tweaks made as judges compared beers within and between cycles, and each variety allowed to evolve using the best possible science.

 End result: Passionate scientists, living the dream, responsibly making unique beers utilizing the most of flora found in the world’s most beautiful place, Alaska!